 Implementation Testing

 A new version of the software with significant change generally would require a version upgrade.
 A required testing is conducted to ensure that the change would provide accurate and reliable result.
 To determine accuracy and whether or not the change meets BOCNY application and requirement, TRY would conduct User Acceptance Testing (UAT) on a test version of the new application or version – installed by ADC.
-The UAT report, once completed, would be submitted to ADC and MRD.
+The UAT report, once completed, would be submitted to ADC and ORD.
 If there are aspect of the new application that does not meet the specification, TRY and ADC will work with vendor to determine a solution.
 Only when UAT is passed can the new version be deployed into production.

 Model Operational Control